The WWF is run at a local level by the following offices...

 Mainstreaming of climate change issues at a policy level, as demonstrated through progress on the Carbon Tax and Integrated Resource Plan.

-South Africa’s recent Presidential Jobs Summit resulted in a commitment to establish a Presidential Climate Change Coordinating Commission to coordinate and oversee the low-carbon and just transition.
+South Africa’s recent Presidential Jobs Summit resulted in the establishment of a Presidential Climate Change Coordinating Commission to coordinate and oversee the low-carbon and just transition.